Natasha Marsh

 Natasha Jane Marsh (born 1975) is a Welsh soprano singer.
 A highly regarded performer in both opera and oratorio, her debut album, Amour, topped the classical album charts in 2007.
 She has toured with artists such as G4, Russell Watson, Il Divo and Paul Potts.
 Her love of football was confirmed when she sang at the 2008 League Cup Final and she has recorded Mozart's "Queen of the Night" aria for ITV's coverage of UEFA Euro 2008.
-Natasha has three boys, Harley and twins Ollie and Leo and Talia.

 Personal life and early career

 Marsh was born in Brecon, Wales, but moved to Blackborough, near Cullompton, Devon aged eighteen months.
-Aged 17, she began studying with the renowned singing teacher April Cantelo, with whom she still has lessons.
+Aged 17, she began studying with the renowned singing teacher April Cantelo.
 Marsh graduated with a First-class Honours degree from Birmingham University and was awarded the Barber Scholarship to study Opera at the Royal College of Music.
 In 1999 she won the MOCSA (Morriston Orpheus Choir Supporters' Association) Young Welsh Singer of the Year, whose previous winners have included Bryn Terfel and Anthony Stuart Lloyd.